AliasBretaud/babyphone/README.md

 - The private key lives only in the **volume** (not in the Git repo, not baked into the image).
 - In advanced setups, you can mount the volume **read‑only** for the app once generated.

+---

+## 🧠 Python Analyzer (Optional)

+The `baby-motion-detector/` directory hosts an async Python client that connects as a viewer, analyses pose and audio, and can trigger alerts or snapshots.
+Use Python 3.10 or 3.11 when creating the virtualenv (MediaPipe does not yet publish wheels for 3.12+).
+Refer to `baby-motion-detector/README.md` for installation and usage instructions.